 One of the first steps of wedding planning (and the most fun) is picking a venue!
 Lucky for us Montanans, there are many options of all sizes, styles, and locations.
 It’s easy to get caught up in how beautiful a venue is, but it’s important to take a step back and ask the venue some practical questions.
 Here are the top questions we ask:

 What is your capacity?
 Follow up with their seating arrangement options.
-Also keep in mind that the weather can also affect capacity.
+Keep in mind that the weather can affect capacity.
+For example, maybe they have a beautiful outdoor space but a tent would be required if it rains.
+Tents are a little pricey, prevent sticker shock and ask ahead of time!

 What is your deposit and refund policy?
 Life happens.
 Might as well be prepared for everything!